The Smiling, Proud Wanderer: Plot

 The self-proclaimed righteous Five Mountains Sword Schools Alliance, though seemingly united, is constantly troubled by politicking and infighting among its members.
 Linghu Chong gets entangled in the conflicts and sustains serious internal injuries while using his newly mastered skill to defend his Mount Hua School fellows from attacks by Mount Song School members in disguise.
 The other schools mistake the Nine Swords of Dugu for the Bixie Swordplay, and wrongly accuse Linghu Chong of stealing the "Bixie Swordplay Manual" and keeping it for himself.
-Yue Buqun also becomes suspicious and secretly jealous of his apprentice's sudden leap in swordplay prowess.
+Yue Buqun also becomes suspicious and secretly jealous of his disciple's sudden leap in prowess.

-While accompanying his master and Mount Hua School fellows on a trip to Luoyang, Linghu Chong encounters Ren Yingying, a key figure of the Sun Moon Holy Cult and falls in love with her.
+While accompanying his master and Mount Hua School fellows on a trip to Luoyang, Linghu Chong encounters Ren Yingying, a key figure of the Sun Moon Holy Cult, and falls in love with her.
 He also meets several jianghu lowlifes, who are friendly towards him and try to heal him.
-By then, Yue Buqun has grown tired of Linghu Chong's association with jianghu lowlifes so he abandons his apprentice.
-Linghu Chong also helps Ren Yingying fend off enemies of the Sun Moon Holy Cult and his injuries worsen over time.
-Eventually, she brings him to the Shaolin School to seek help.
+By then, Yue Buqun has grown tired of Linghu Chong's association with jianghu lowlifes so he abandons his disciple.
+Linghu Chong helps Ren Yingying fend off enemies of the Sun Moon Holy Cult and his injuries worsen over time.
+Eventually, Ren Yingying brings him to the Shaolin School to seek help.
 Linghu Chong later learns from Fangzheng, the Shaolin abbot, that Yue Buqun has publicly announced that he has expelled Linghu Chong from the Mount Hua School.

 Linghu Chong sinks into despair as he is now an outcast of the "orthodox" side of the jianghu.
 After leaving Shaolin, he meets a stranger, Xiang Wentian, whom he saves from dozens of enemies.
-Xiang Wentian becomes sworn brothers with Linghu Chong and brings him to a manor in Hangzhou, where they find Ren Woxing (Ren Yingying's father), the former leader of the Sun Moon Holy Cult who was ousted from power by his deputy, Dongfang Bubai.
+Xiang Wentian becomes sworn brothers with Linghu Chong and brings him to a manor in Hangzhou, where they find Ren Woxing (Ren Yingying's father), the former leader of the Sun Moon Holy Cult who had been ousted from power by his deputy, Dongfang Bubai.
 Ren Woxing breaks out of captivity by knocking out Linghu Chong and using him as a decoy.
-While trapped inside the dungeon, Linghu Chong discovers carvings of Ren Woxing's infamous Cosmic Absorbing Power and learns the skill by chance.
+While trapped inside the dungeon, Linghu Chong discovers carvings of Ren Woxing's infamous Cosmic Absorbing Power and learns the skill.
 Ren Woxing returns to save Linghu Chong later and tries to persuade him to join the Sun Moon Holy Cult by offering him Ren Yingying's hand in marriage.
-Linghu Chong declines to join, but still helps Ren Woxing defeat Dongfang Bubai and regain control of the cult.
+Linghu Chong declines, but still helps Ren Woxing defeat Dongfang Bubai and regain control of the cult.